ibm-cloud-docs/databases-for-etcd/reference-monitoring.md

 Once provisioned, the Monitoring service under **Cloud Foundry Services** in your **Resource List**.
 You can access your Monitoring Dashboard by opening the service, or by using a direct link.
 The direct link depends on what region the monitoring service is in.

-By default, the monitoring service displays information that is related to services you have set-up under your Domain, Account, Organization, and Space. {{site.data.keyword.databases-for}} deployments send metrics scoped to the Account level.
+By default, the monitoring service displays information that is related to services you have set-up under your Domain, Account, Organization, and Space. {{site.data.keyword.databases-for}} deployments send metrics that are scoped to the Account level.
 Click on your account in the upper-left and select "account" from the _Domain_ drop-down menu.

 ![IBM Cloud Monitoring Dashboard](images/monitoring-dashboard.png)